-This means that employers must respect your "sincerely held religious beliefs" with regard to the COVID vaccination with a reasonable accommodation.
-The sincerely held religious belief need only be yours alone, and there is no requirement that such belief be generally accepted theological dogma.
+In a practical sense as applied to this topic, this means that employers must respect your "sincerely held religious beliefs" with regard to the COVID vaccination with a reasonable accommodation.
+The sincerely held religious belief need only be yours alone and there is no requirement that such belief be generally accepted theological dogma.